MarimoElectronics/Yonaguni-docs/How-toUBoot.md

 ## 1. Prepare the compile environment
 Before build the U-Boot image for ADRV9002 RF-SoM, you need to prepare FPGA handoff files.
-You need Quartus Prime 20.1.1 Standard Edition and Soc EDS 20.1 Standard Edition.
+You need Quartus Prime 22.1std.0 Lite Edition and Soc EDS 20.1 Standard Edition.

 To compile Linux kernel for ADRV9002 RF-SoM, we use [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain), formerly known as [GNU Arm Embedded Toolchain](https://developer.arm.com/downloads/-/gnu-rm).